 Every Voice Counts

-The Lambton Kent District School Board (LKDSB) has released board-wide results from the School Climate Survey conducted April 1-12, 2019.
-The survey gathered input from students in Grades 4-12, staff and parents/guardians to assist with planning programs and decision-making related to supporting safe and inclusive school environments.
+The Lambton Kent District School Board is conducting a School Climate Survey May 3-21, 2021 to gather input from Grade 4-12 students, parents/guardians and staff to help with planning programs and decision-making related to supporting safe and inclusive school environments.

-The surveys included a variety of questions on topics such as eating and sleeping habits to mental health, well-being and bullying.
-The surveys were developed with input from students, parents/guardians; school and Board administration, including Mental Health, Safe Schools and Indigenous Education representatives, and Chatham-Kent Public Health and Lambton Public Health.
+The LKDSB survey questions are similar to the 2019 School Climate Survey.
+The questions were developed with input from students, parents/guardians; school and Board administration, including Mental Health, Safe Schools and Indigenous Education representatives, and Chatham-Kent Public Health and Lambton Public Health.